theogf/ParticleFlow_Exp/README.md

 ## Exploring the code

 The source code for each algorithm was directly included in an existing package [`AdvancedVI.jl`](https://github.com/TuringLang/AdvancedVI.jl) from TuringLang of which a branch is locally copied in this repo.
-Each algorithm is contained in a file in `AdvancedVI/src/`, the relevant function to look at is `optimize!`
+Each algorithm is contained in a file in `AdvancedVI/src/`, the relevant function to look at is `optimize!` and eventually `grad!`